Fake Steve Jobs book endorsement

 OJBM: Nobody walks away in the first round just because you asked for a higher price.
 Everybody knows you always ask for a higher price, because the first bid is always low.
 If they walk away, then they were planning to walk away in any case.
 So we're better off if they walk away before they send in their "experts" to do their "due diligence" and learn all our company's secrets.
 Microsoft frequently kills their competitors by offering to buy them.

 And a couple of weeks later, Ballmer "changed his mind" and decided not to buy them after all, at any price.
 Right.

 Microsoft never wanted Yahoo, they just wanted its market share.
 The fastest, cheapest way to get there: help them die.

 Steve Ballmer isn't new to this game, and Microsoft is smart.
-Scary,
+Scary, but smart.

 More Lotus Foundations, formerly Nitix